COMPARISON GUIDE

 Each assessment provides:

-10-year and lifetime ASCVD event (heart attack or stroke) risk
+10-year and 30-year ASCVD event (heart attack or stroke) risk

 Adjusted ASCVD event risk based on 30+ additional risk enhancing factors